Why Business Students Should Care About Deep Learning

 According to experts, the key to overcoming these limitations and harnessing the full power of deep learning is managers with both technical skills and business acumen.
 McKinsey partner Michael Chui told the Financial Times, “The technologies are levers of value creation. [...]
 Digital means you can do more, faster.
 If you can successfully scale something across an organization or a customer base, you have that much more impact.”

 It follows that business schools across the globe are expanding their offerings in AI and deep learning in order to prepare future leaders to be confident in this new frontier.
-If you are thinking of going down this route, determining the quality of a prospective business school’s AI curriculum is important.
+If you are thinking of a MBA in Artificial Intelligence determining the quality of a prospective business school’s AI curriculum is important.

 According to U.S. News & World Report, five key considerations can help guide you to a suitable program, including: assessing how realistic the courses are; whether the curriculum puts AI in a historical context; whether it addresses ethical dilemmas related to AI; if coursework is available in managing companies with disruptive technology; and if coursework is available in the basic elements of AI.

 On the latter point, one professor advises, “If schools do not offer you the fundamentals, the methodological foundations of AI, you probably are not going to get access to the state of the art -- and if you want to make a difference in your career, you probably want to know about the fundamentals.”